THE_SHELHAMER_GROUP_LOGO_WHITE-01

 The neighborhood was named after its land grantee, José Vicente Feliz whose 8,000-acre land grant included Griffith Park and other modern neighborhoods.
 An old adobe house built in the 1830s by his heirs still stands on Crystal Springs Drive in Griffith Park, named for Griffith J. Griffiths, another prominent figure in the area’s history.

 The grant was confirmed in 1843 by Governor Manuel Micheltorena, to Jose Feliz’ daughter in law, Maria Ygnacia Verdugo de Feliz.
 When Maria’s husband died, she inherited the rancho and later married Juan Diego Verdugo.
-When Maria Ygnacia Verdugo de Feliz passed away,
+When Maria Ygnacia Verdugo de Feliz passed away.

 Don Antonio de Feliz inherited Rancho Los Feliz.
 Don Antonio de Feliz resided on the hacienda with his sister and niece.
 On his deathbed, rumor has it that his signature was affixed on a will drafted by Don Antonio Coronel.
 Feliz then died of smallpox in 1863.
 When his niece Petranilla discovered that her uncle had been tricked into signing away the entire inheritance over to Don Antonio Coronel, she put a curse on all of the lands, the new owners, and swore that no one would ever benefit from the ill-gotten spoils.